ChandraHemant/htkc-utils/README.md

 2. *Initialization*: Create an instance of the DataTableHelper class.
 3. *Data Retrieval*: Call the `getDynamicSearchData` method with specified columns, relationship columns, and other parameters to retrieve custom paginated and filtered data.
 5. *Customization*: Adjust the class according to your specific use case by modifying the methods or extending its functionality.

-By leveraging the `DataTableHelper` class, you can seamlessly integrate dynamic search functionality into your Laravel application, providing a user-friendly and efficient way to handle large datasets in tabular form.

 #### Note:
 Maintaining consistency between the searchColumns array and the actual columns in your model and its relationships is crucial for accurate search results in the DynamicSearchHelper class.